-- Contribute to the redesign of the My Montana Library website, with a focus on three major areas: Statewide Projects and Services, Community Partnerships, Montana Culture.
+Contribute to the redesign of the My Montana Library website, with a focus on three major areas: Statewide Projects and Services, Community Partnerships, Montana Culture.
 This project is undertaken in order to improve the existing site by making it more responsive to direct library end user expectations.
-(Orban, McMullen, Groves) - Create a "Montana Public Library Websites" cohesive effort so that all public libraries will have vibrant websites that provide excellent virtual services to their communities, including local access to statewide resources.
+(Orban, McMullen, Groves)

+- Create a "Montana Public Library Websites" cohesive effort so that all public libraries will have vibrant websites that provide excellent virtual services to their communities, including local access to statewide resources.
 (McMullen, Henley, Reymer) - Create a promotional campaign about the MSL consulting program, which may include an improved web presence, brochures and/or newsletters.
 Library directors and trustees will become better informed about consulting services available to them because of this campaign.
-(McMullen, Henley, Reymer, Groves) (Update: December 2015) A promotional brochure highlighting the consulting program was created and distributed at the MACo Conference in September.
+(McMullen, Henley, Reymer, Groves) (Originally reported December 2015) A promotional brochure highlighting the consulting program was created and distributed at the Montana Association of Counties Conference in September.
 The brochure focuses on the areas of consulting services MSL makes available to public libraries and introduces the three Statewide Consulting Librarians and their consulting territories.
 Additional work on this initial brochure is expected this winter. - Launch an RFP process to seek options for new MMP software.
 The RFI done in FY 2015 revealed there are several new vendors offering services that compete with our current solution, CONTENTdm.
 This RFP will determine if there is a better alternative for usability and costs.
-(Birnel)

-(Update: December 2015) The RFP has been put on hold until the recommendations from the MSL Library Development Study Task Force have been made to the Commission and action taken.
+(Birnel) (Originally reported December 2015) The RFP has been put on hold until the recommendations from the MSL Library Development Study Task Force have been made to the Commission and action taken. - Work to improve Search Engine Optimization (SEO) of the Montana Memory Project.
+Create a Wikipedia entry for the MMP, so that it is recognized as a trusted source.
+Measure success through the use of Google Analytics.
+(Birnel) (Originally reported December 2015) Birnel has consulted with colleagues at MSU and has learned more about improving search engine results.
+Several searching issues have been resolved and now mtmemory.org and montanamemory.org are consistently showing as the top two search results in Google and Yahoo.
+The work to improve the results list in various search engines will continue.